OPERATION OF THE ASTROLABE

 and west.

-The three points sit on the great circle whose pole is the target.
+The three points sit on the great circle around the target.

 Procede as for finding the great circle thru two targets, pairing